• Share this on:

 Tip:

-- Clearly define your strengths as a company and your competitive advantage before entering the European market.
-You can differentiate in different ways, such as specialising in breeding or integrate in larger supply chains.
-Either way, your own cultivation or a direct link with production is a must-have asset.
+• Clearly define your strengths as a company and your competitive advantage before entering the European market.
+You can differentiate in different ways, such as specialising in breeding or integrating in larger supply chains.
+Either way, your own strawberry cultivation or a direct link with production is a must-have asset.

 Which products are you competing with?

 Strawberries mainly compete with other soft fruits, such as raspberries and blueberries.
-Strawberries are still the largest soft fruit category, but the popularity of blueberries and raspberries is also increasing rapidly.
 Especially blueberry is a strong competitor because of its shelf life and long-lasting quality.

 Within the strawberry category you may experience increasing competition of new cultivars that are high in yield, have a longer shelf life or a superior taste.
-As a producer you can improve your competitiveness by differentiating in strawberry varieties.
-Take into account that many of the new varieties are licensed – this means you must invest first before improving your margin or market potential.
+As a producer, you can improve your competitiveness by differentiating in strawberry varieties.
+Consider that many of the new varieties are licensed – this means you must invest first before improving your margin or market potential.

-When selecting a new cultivar you can focus on the following 10 criteria:
+When selecting a new cultivar, you can focus on the following ten criteria:

-- Plants with “easy picking” characteristics: Strawberries that grow away from centre of the foliage;
+4. Plants with ‘easy picking’ characteristics: Strawberries that grow away from centre of the foliage;

-- Fruit colour: In general bright red is considered attractive;
+9. Fruit colour: In general, bright red is considered attractive;

-- Micronutrient content: Nutritional benefits that favour human health;
+10. Micronutrient content: Nutritional benefits that favour human health.

 Tip: